 The large wooden door simplistically adorned beckoned me to enter the deserted street.
 It was late in the evening; the glow of lamps cast a golden haze across the cobblestone pathway and archaic buildings.
 The stillness of the night was as profound as the smell of winter rainfall, lingering in the air.
 Walking along, I noticed the various cracks across the facade of buildings, a historical tapestry weaved from the renaissance to the present day.
 The scene was forlorn, yet it seemed as though the harsh passage of time could not entirely efface the beauty these stones, heralding a bygone era.

 Yonder, across the great expanse of water an archaic building guarded the entrance to the old city along the river bank.
 Illuminated by the golden glow of street lamps, a warm light reflected in the calm, steady flow of the river.
-The whirling of the wind intermingled with the gentle sound of waters flowing.
+The whirling of the wind intermingled with the gentle sound of flowing waters.
 My thoughts drifted from the nearby bridge towards the old city with its magnificent blend of classical and renaissance architecture, unique and mesmerising to behold.
 I pondered an era, long ago that somehow I deeply yearned for.
 For long moments I stared out from the river bank, silent, a lone silhouette in the stillness of the night.
-Deep in reverie, my thoughts were entranced and calmed by the beautiful golden glow on the mysterious waters.
+Deep in reverie, my thoughts were entranced and calmed by the beautiful golden glow on mysterious waters.

 From the shore I gazed out towards the magnificent cast iron bridge spanning the great breadth of the river.
 The old part of the city, lit up by streetlights, emanated a warm light reflected in the calm but steady flowing river.
 The whirling of the wind dancing around me, intermingled with the gentle sound of running water.
 Entranced by the soft glow of distant lamps I looked out yonder towards the old city.
 It seemed the bridge and city were connected by the impulsive drive of mankind to surge forward towards the future while establishing a tenuous hold with the past.
 For long moments I stared out from under the embrace of this magnificent steel structure.
 My thoughts were entranced and calmed by the golden glow upon mysterious waters.